The Student Facility Fee has been the source of funding for many projects at Penn State Behrend since its inception in 2008.

 What's in the works?

-The Behrend Rec Center, a state-of-the-art fitness and recreation facility to be constructed on the site now occupied by Erie Hall.
+The Behrend Rec Center, a state-of-the-art fitness and recreation facility, will be constructed on the site now occupied by Erie Hall.
 Check out the sneak peak of the possible future of Erie Hall in the fly-through video below.

 Where do the funds come from?